Japan itinerary North to South

 - Head for Kyoto by high-speed Shinkansen : a guided tour of the Gion district awaits you

-- In Kyoto and Tokyo, a travel angel will welcome you to a traditional Japan Experience house
+- In Kyoto, a travel angel will welcome you to a traditional Japan Experience house

 - Reach Hiroshima and the sacred island of Miyajima, before arriving on the island of Kyushu